saberland/saber/website/pages/docs/functions.md

 const count = getPageCountByType({ type: 'post' })
 ```

-Note that the argument must be evaluated, i.e. we can get its value at runtime, some incorrect examples:
+Note that the argument must be able to be evaluated, i.e. we can get its value at runtime, some incorrect examples:

 ```js
 // ❌ `window.__OPTIONS__` is only available at runtime